menu

 Demographics

 Marked Tree is a very ethnically-diverse city.
 The people who call Marked Tree home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marked Tree residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Marked Tree include English, German, Irish, Scots-Irish, and Scottish.
+Important ancestries of people in Marked Tree include English, German, Irish, Scots-Irish, and Dutch.

 The most common language spoken in Marked Tree is English.
 Other important languages spoken here include Spanish and Polish.